Hypopharyngeal (Lower Throat) Cancer: Staging and Treatment

 What is staging for cancer?

 Staging is the process of learning how much cancer is in your body and where it is.
-Tests like biopsy, nasopharyngoscopy, bone scan, PET scan, CT, and MRI may be done to help stage your cancer.
+Tests like biopsy, laryngoscopy, bone scan, PET scan, CT, and MRI may be done to help stage your cancer.
 Your providers need to know about your cancer and your health so that they can plan the best treatment for you.

-- T-describes the size/location/extent of the "primary" tumor.
+• T-Describes the size/location/extent of the "primary" tumor.

-- N-describes if the cancer has spread to the lymph nodes.
+• N-Describes if the cancer has spread to the lymph nodes.

-- M-describes if the cancer has spread to other organs (called metastases).
+• M-Describes if the cancer has spread to other organs (called metastases).

-Your healthcare provider will use the results of the tests you had to determine your TNM result and combine these to get a stage from 0 to IV.
+Your healthcare provider will use the results of the tests you had to figure out your TNM result and combine these to get a stage from 0 (zero) to IV (four).

 How is hypopharyngeal cancer staged?